 King John dies and is succeeded by his nine-year-old son who becomes Henry III.
 The Scots raid the north throughout the following year.

 Alexander II of Scotland marries Henry III’s sister, Joan, at York.

 A lake called the White Mere Pool is mentioned at this time.
 It is situated between Boldon and Heworth and will later be called the White Mare Pool.

 At this time the name of South Shields is recorded as ‘the Sheales upon the South’.

 William of Durham became Rector of Wearmouth this year.
 On his death he left a bequest for the founding of what would become University College, Oxford.

 The Bishop of Durham sets aside an extensive area of Weardale as a hunting ground.
 Meanwhile the official residence of the Archbishop of York has been established at Bishopthorpe just outside York.

-Although normally associated with Sherwood Forest in Nottinghamshire and the reign of Richard I, most of Robin Hood's activities took place in the South Yorkshire forests during Henry III's reign.
-Robin may also have been involved with smuggling at Robin Hood's Bay on the North Yorkshire coast.
+Although normally associated with Sherwood Forest in Nottinghamshire and the reign of Richard I, most of Robin Hood’s activities seem to have taken place in the forests of southern Yorkshire during Henry III’s reign.
+Robin may also have been involved with smuggling at Robin Hood’s Bay on the North Yorkshire coast.

 Plague breaks out in populous Newcastle, killing many over three years.